SinTan1729/caddy-wikijs-metatags/README.md

       }

 ## Acknowledgement
-- Much of the code is borrowed from https://github.com/caddyserver/replace-response shamelessly.
+- Much of the code has shamelessly been borrowed from https://github.com/caddyserver/replace-response.